carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/index.md

 title: Utility World
 ---

-A Utility World contains a collection of [[utility-entity|Utility Entities]], and the main jobs of a Utility World are:
+A Utility World contains a collection of [Utility Entities](utility-entity.md), and the main jobs of a Utility World are:
-1. Handling the decision-making process of all [[../UtilityAgent/index|Utility Agents]] inside the world.
+1. Handling the decision-making process of all [Utility Agents](../UtilityAgent/index.md) inside the world.
-3. Running the task associated with the chosen decision for all [[../UtilityAgent/index|Utility Agents]]  inside the world.
+3. Running the task associated with the chosen decision for all [Utility Agents](../UtilityAgent/index.md)  inside the world.

 > [!NOTE]
 > - Utility Worlds manage their Utility Entities and Utility Agents independently, not related to each other.